-15.3 Fitting Exponentially Distributed Data
+18.3 Fitting Exponentially Distributed Data

 Polyfit uses linear regression to find a polynomial of a given degree that is the best least-squares fit for some data.
 It works well if the data can be directly approximated by a polynomial.
 But this is not always possible.
-Consider, for example, the simple exponential growth function $y = 2^x$.
-The code in Figure 15.7 fits a 4th-degree polynomial to the first ten points and plots the results.
+Consider, for example, the simple exponential growth function $y = 3^{X}$ .
+The code in Figure 18.15 fits a $5^{th}$ -degree polynomial to the first ten points and plots the results as shown in Figure 18.16.
 It uses the function call pylab.arange(10), which returns an array containing the integers 0-9.
+The parameter setting markeredgewidth = 2 sets the width of the lines used in the marker.